adomani/advents/descriptions_with_tests.md

 Considering the full information, figure out the coordinates of a point in space such that starting from there with some velocity vector, you will hit all snowflakes.

+I solved this, using what is probably the easiest, non-trivial example of a Schubert calculus computation: finding the lines in space that meet 4 given general lines.

+The implementation is a little clunky and especially computing determinants is really slow!

 [Solution in Lean](Advents/day24.lean)